ansble/Action/readme.md

 We'll use these guys as release names: http://en.wikipedia.org/wiki/List_of_action_film_actors

 in order from top left - down the column then on to the next column.
 If we run out we'll add more names to the list :-)

+##Documentation
+###Browser Support
+0. IE 9+
+0. Chrome
+0. Firefox
+0. Opera?

+###Dependencies
+There are a few dependencies for Action to be a fully useful framework.
+They are (with the reasons for them):
+0. Zepto, jQuery, or jQlite.
+(Action uses the jQuery syntax to wrap it's ajax and DOM manipulation)
+0. localForage (If you want to use the local cache.
+It will automatically cache all of your ajax requests in local storage and pull from them all subsequent times they are requested)
+0. Handlebars (a templating library)